 During subsequent calls, if number of times this message has been played to her is less than MAX_ALLOWED_END_OF_USAGE_PROMPT then this message is again played else the call is simply dropped.

 End of Usage Message Count

-This shall be MA in FLW Usage table (refer section 9.1.4.4) while saving the call details for an FLW.
+This endOfUsagePromptCounter shall be retrieved from the MA in FLW Usage table (refer section 10.1.5.4).
+The counter is updated while saving the call details for an FLW.